$240 Member/$290 Non-Member

-Attendees will be presented with tools and skills they can apply in their practice to help them successfully navigate workplace change.
+Learn the tools and skills you can apply in your practice to help you successfully navigate workplace change with these sessions:

-- Session Three: Panel Discussion with workshop speakers and Women in IH committee members Sharing experiences about leading change in today’s environment - Aileen Yankowski
+- Session Three: Panel Discussion with workshop speakers and Women in IH committee members sharing experiences about leading change in today’s environment

-- Understand my own "Change DNA" and what it says about how I deal with it.
+- Understand their own "Change DNA" and what it says about how they deal with it.

-- Learn how to apply the knowledge of these factors to shape how to more effectively deploy a Change Management initiative.
+- Learn how to apply the knowledge of these factors to deploy a Change Management initiative more effectively.

 - Define ways to harness the power of their people to shape culture.

-- Change hearts and minds through sharing of personal stories and experiences.
+- Change hearts and minds through the sharing of personal stories and experiences.